2 Methods

 2.4 Sequential Algorithm

-Instead of training on k classes simultaneously using multinomial classifiers, we can use a sequential algorithm that performs k-1 one-vs-all binary classifications iteratively to obtain a final prediction of all cases.
-At each step in the sequence, we classify one class vs. all other classes, where the classes that make up the “other” class are those not equal to the current “one” class and excluding all “one” classes from previous steps.
-For example, if the “one” class in step 1 was HGSC, the “other” classes would include CCOC, ENOC, LGSC, and MUC.
-If the “one” class in step 2 was CCOC, the “other” classes include ENOC, LGSC, and MUC.
+Instead of training on k classes simultaneously using multinomial classifiers, we can use a sequential algorithm that iteratively performs one-vs-all binary classifications k-1 times to obtain a final prediction of all cases.
+At each step in the sequence, we classify one class vs. all other classes, where the classes that make up the “other” class are those not equal to the current “one” class and exclude all “one” classes from previous steps.
+For example, if the “one” class in step 1 was HGSOC, the “other” classes would include CCOC, ENOC, LGSOC, and MUOC.
+If the “one” class in step 2 was CCOC, the “other” classes would include ENOC, LGSOC, and MUOC.

-The order of classes and workflows to use at each step in the sequential algorithm must be determined using a retraining procedure.
-After removing the data associated with a particular class, we retrain using the remaining data using multinomial classifiers as described before.
-The class and workflow to use for the next step in the sequence is selected based on the best per-class evaluation metric value (e.g. F1-score).
+The order of classes and workflows to use at each step in the sequential algorithm is determined after removing the data associated with an already classified class and retraining using the remaining data multinomial classifiers, as described before.
+The class and workflow to use for the next step in the sequence are selected based on the best per-class evaluation metric value (e.g., F1-score).

 Figure 2.6 illustrates how the sequential algorithm works for K=5, using ovarian histotypes as an example for the classes.